 What is the first food that comes to mind when you think about camping?
 S’MORES!
 S’mores are such a camping staple, that I’d almost rather not go if we can’t have a camp fire to make s’mores with.
+I used to think that meant if there was a fire ban, might as well just stay home.
+But if that’s the case, I found these awesome pizza box solar oven s’mores.
 And I’m not even a sweets person.

 The one thing I don’t love about s’mores is that they can kind of be a lot of work.
 Yes, I know that sounds lazy.
 But after a day of camp activities (and possibly day drinking), the thought of roasting a marshmallow to toasty perfection can sometimes be a bit daunting.
 Then if you drop the marshmallow in the fire, forget about it.